bibekanandadatta/LaTeX-Templates/README.md

 > If you are new to using LaTeX, these templates may be a bit overwhelming to you.
 I highly suggest going through the main files of the repository you are interested in before using them.
 Each template subdirectory includes a separate README file that describes the details of the template.
 Additionally, I generously commented on different sections of the scripts.

 > [!WARNING]
 > I do not use the beamer template regularly except for a few occasions.
-This is a very primitive template but I intend to update it soon.
-I also have not added the `README` file for this template yet.
-Hopefully, it will be there soon :pray:!
+This is a very primitive template but I intend to update it soon :pray:!

 ## Compiling on Overleaf